XIMDEX/structured-data/doc/guide.md

 #### Property types update

-To update the type attributes is needed to give the unique type id.
+To update the type attributes is necessary to include the unique type id.

-For example we want to change the previous created type from *Date* to *Person* schema, in order to allow items of this type inside this *employee* property.
+For example, we want to change the previous created type from *Date* to *Person* schema, in order to allow items of this type as this *employee* property.

-To do this is necessary to provide the unique id for *Person* schema (45) and specify the *Thing* for type field:
+To do this it is necessary to provide the unique id for the *Person* schema (45) and specify the *Thing* for the type field:

 > [POST] http://locahost/api/v1/available-types/2407
 ```json